AhmedS-Elmekawy/Building-a-world-class-report-with-GETPIVOTDATA/README.md

 > We'll be using a sample of a Fast moving consumer good industry (FMCG), that involves the production, Sales of non-durable goods such as (soft drinks, processed food & other consumable goods) It's known for its high volumes, Lower Margins & Large Product Portfolios.

-#### Usually, there're a number of firms competing for market share & this makes financial transparency & insight even more critical.
+#### Usually, Several firms are competing for market share & this makes financial transparency & insight even more critical.

 ## We'll be analyzing the data set for:
 1. what're the most profitable products